The Tiger Lillies: Rime of the Ancient Mariner at Southbank Centre

 Although flawlessly executed, plot points can be difficult to follow at times if you’re unfamiliar with Coleridge’s poem.
 Furthermore, Holthusen’s visual of a disco ball and neon lighting as the performance draws to an end seems somewhat out of place given the theme and style of the piece thus far.
 However, the sense of fantasy and wonderment this production instils in its viewers far outweighs any minor shortcomings.

-The Tiger Lillies: Rime of the Ancient Mariner is on at Southbank Centre until 8th September 2013, for further information or to book visit here.
+The Tiger Lillies: Rime of the Ancient Mariner is at Southbank Centre until 8th September 2013.
+For further information or to book visit the theatre’s website here.